nilswsr/WebscrapingClothingShops/README.md

 # WebscrapingClothingShops

 WebscrapingClothingShops is Python project to scrape product data of Online Clothing Stores.
-Currently Zalando, H&M, ASOS, SheIn and Revolve are supported.
+Currently the online shops Zalando, H&M, ASOS, SheIn and Revolve are supported.

 ## Requirements